galacticat/booksonic-library-editor/README.md

 Instructions:
+1. Download both the .exe and .msi and run the .exe to install.
-1. Use the Configuration button to select the root location of your Booksonic library.
+2. Use the Configuration button to select the root location of your Booksonic library.

 ### Expected Directory Structure
     .